JasperO98/NaroNet/README.md

 python3 main.py
 ```

 Step 3: PCL inference process.
 With the trained weights, the model generates the embeddings.
-Run the main.py file in the same configuration and virtual environment.
+Run the main.py file again in the same configuration and virtual environment.

 Step 4: Run NaroNet and get BioInsights.
 Here, the commented methods are #1, #2.